ONSdigital/csvcubed/csvcubed-models/csvcubedmodels/README.md

 # csvcubed - Shared Models

-> Models and RDF serialisation functionality required by the csvqb and pmd packages.
+> Models and RDF serialisation functionality required by the csvcubed and pmd packages.

 This package contains functionality to: